rashidarmand/Khepera/README.md

 ## What is Khepera?

-In it's current state, Khepera is a decentralized ethereum token exchange running on the Kovan test net that allows you to purchase & sell KHEP (ERC-20) tokens.
+In it's current state, Khepera is a decentralized ethereum token exchange running on the Kovan ethereum test network that allows you to purchase & sell KHEP (ERC-20) tokens.

 ## Why did I build it?